 This study abroad focuses on the two sister islands of Antigua and Barbuda.
 Students will explore the culture, traditions and history of Antigua and Barbuda through an immersive, multidisciplinary hands on experience.
 Debate themes of colonization, diasporic communities, religion, nationalism and geography and look at core (Antigua)/periphery (Barbuda) relationships between the two islands.
 Visit museums, nature reserves, artist colonies and religious centers.
+Taste local food and visit areas of production.
 Assist in the design and implementation of a museum exhibit that captures one of the themes explored by this course and forms comparisons between two world areas.
 Excavate and analyze archaeological artifacts and look at people-environment interactions from the past through present.

 The course fulfils degree requirements.
-Of special interest to students majoring in art, media, film, political science, anthropology, history and museum studies.
+Of special interest to students majoring in art, media, film, health and nutrition, political science, anthropology, history and museum studies.